 Cheniere Energy (LNG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the natural gas company had lost 4.81% in the past month.
-In that same time, the Oils-Energy sector lost 4.86%, while the S&P 500 lost 8.32%.
+Prior to today's trading, shares of the natural gas company had lost 3.39% over the past month.
+This has was narrower than the Oils-Energy sector's loss of 10.31% and the S&P 500's loss of 10.02% in that time.

-Cheniere Energy will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Cheniere Energy as it approaches its next earnings release.
 In that report, analysts expect Cheniere Energy to post earnings of $2.99 per share.
 This would mark year-over-year growth of 453.7%.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.85 billion, up 127.13% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $6.85 billion, up 127.13% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Cheniere Energy.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Cheniere Energy is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Cheniere Energy is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Cheniere Energy is holding a Forward P/E ratio of 8.01.
-This valuation marks a premium compared to its industry's average Forward P/E of 4.99.
+Digging into valuation, Cheniere Energy currently has a Forward P/E ratio of 8.13.
+For comparison, its industry has an average Forward P/E of 4.65, which means Cheniere Energy is trading at a premium to the group.

 Meanwhile, LNG's PEG ratio is currently 0.15.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.24 at yesterday's closing price.
+The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.22 as of yesterday's close.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.